bdemoulin/scripts/README.md

 normalized histogram.
 Uses [MDAnalysis toolkit](http://code.google.com/p/mdanalysis/) for the analysis and [Prettyplotlib](http://olgabot.github.io/prettyplotlib/) for the plots.

+For an example (without plotting the result), see this [notebook](http://nbviewer.ipython.org/gist/bdemoulin/9528349).

 **find_energies.py**: from a MOLCAS *caspt2.output* file, extracts the excitation energies at RASSCF, CASPT2, and MS-CASPT2 levels.
 It returns a *csv* table, with the energies in eV and in nm.